-There is evidence from a multicentre, randomised controlled trial (n=143) carried out in Australia that provides strong support for the use of supervised ground based walking training as the sole modality of exercise training in people with moderate to severe COPD (Wootton 2014).
-This trial demonstrated significant benefits in HRQoL and endurance walking capacity favouring the walking training group [evidence level II].
-This type of training has a therapeutic role where access to pulmonary rehabilitation programs is limited or when specialised exercise equipment is unavailable.
+There is evidence from a multicentre, RCT (n=143) carried out in Australia that provides some support for the use of supervised ground based walking training as the sole modality of exercise training in people with moderate to severe COPD (Wootton 2014).
+This trial demonstrated significant benefits in HRQoL and endurance walking capacity favouring the walking training group [evidence level II] however some of the benefits were of a lesser magnitude than reported following a comprehensive pulmonary rehabilitation program.
+Supervised walking training in isolation has a therapeutic role where access to pulmonary rehabilitation programs is limited or when specialised exercise equipment is unavailable.